-The exhibition of Cyanovisions - Initial Studies includes the incubation of 5 strains of Cyanobacteria - Oscillatoria Tenius, Oscillatoria Animalis, Anabaena, Spirulina, and Gleocapsa; an immersive installation as a speculative photobioreactor made with Dasha Ortenberg, and a series of bioplastics.
-Cyanobacteria cultures were sonified and magnified in different variations, especially to show the weaving of biofilms produced by the different Oscillatoria strains, and their filaments.
-An immersive photobioreactor made of 800 feet of food grade tubing houses the growth of Spirulina.
-The bioplastics on display are experiments for wearables and textures for garments using laboratory equipment as molds for creating new forms.
+The first exhibition of Cyanovisions - Initial Studies included the incubation of 5 strains of Cyanobacteria; an immersive installation as a speculative photobioreactor made with Dasha Ortenberg, and a series of bioplastics.
+Cyanobacteria cultures were sonified and magnified in different variations, especially to show the weaving of biofilms produced by Oscillatoria strains, and their filaments.
+An immersive photobioreactor made of 1000 feet of tubing houses the growth of Spirulina.
+The bioplastics were experiments using phycocyanin and spirulina pigment for new materials or wearables using laboratory equipment as molds for creating new forms.

-Cyanobacteria are ancient organisms that were the first to create oxygen on the planet, and ultimately our atmosphere and all oxygen dependent lifeforms today.
-With global temperature rise and human development unchecked, cyanobacteria proliferate as harmful algal blooms in rivers, lakes and estuaries around the world at increasing rates, creating cyanotoxins and eutrophication events that can suffocate other species.
+Cyanobacteria are one of the most ancient life forms, a species that was responsible for first creating oxygen on our planet through photosynthesis.
+They caused the Great Oxidation Event - what Dorion Sagan terms the Cyanocene over 2.5 billion years ago - both an extinction event for organisms intolerant to oxygen, yet later spawning new heights of global biodiversity and all oxygen dependent life, including humans.
+Today, cyanobacteria proliferate as Harmful Algal Blooms in lakes, rivers, and estuaries around the world, creating toxic environments for humans and other species.
 As the element first created by this ancient life form sustains us, we in turn generate the pollutants that stimulate its unmitigated and toxic growth.

+What is the New Nature we are evolving towards?
+How do we imagine more symbiotic and mutli-species futures?
+Cyanomutations highlights the entanglements and parallels between both humans and cyanobacteria, in particular, their capacity to both create and destroy life.
 Humans, although inadvertently responsible for the extinction of other species, also create new species and life forms through synthetic biology, genetic engineering, and artificial life.
-Humans currently grow superfood from cyanobacteria and can potentially harness energy from them and other microalgae.
-What would the future look like if humans and cyanobacteria merged membranes, genes, and metabolisms, similar to the symbiotic bacteria that make up 90% of our bodies?
+What would the future look like if humans and cyanobacteria merged membranes, genes, and metabolisms?

 Cyanovisions hopes to reposition our relationship to cyanobacteria by showing the beauty of it's different forms and highlighting the evolutionary history of these organisms - viewing them on a geological timescale versus a human timescale.
 It questions what is perceived as toxic as aggregations of these ancient and intelligent organisms could very well be an attempt to bring ecosystems back into balance.